A 3-day celebration of contemporary art and music, set in the historical and luxuriant halls of Alsisar Mahal in Rajasthan, India.

 Tickets are sold in 3-day passes, there are no 1-day or 2-day passes available.
-Tickets are released in several phases, so the sooner you get hold of one the cheaper they are.
+They sell tickets in several phases, the sooner you get hold of one the cheaper they are!

-The Classic Tent and Bedouin Tent packages are particularly useful if you’re not from the area and aren’t able to bring your own camping equipment to the site.
-They come in a range of different capacities ranging from the smallest one-person tent to a bigger six-person tent package.
-The Bedouin Tent packages can accommodate up to three people at a time.
+The Classic Tent and Bedouin Tent packages are great if you’re not able to bring your own camping equipment to the site.
+Ranging from the smallest one-person tent to a bigger six-person tent package.

-Tickets to the Magnetic Feasts also become available a couple of months before the festival date.
-Keep an eye out for updates on their social media channels as these sell out quickly so you will want to get them as soon as they are released!
+Tickets to the Magnetic Feasts become available a couple of months before the festival date.
+They sell out fast!
+Keep an eye out for updates on their social media channels for announcements.
 To know more about the Magnetic Feasts scroll down to the ‘Food & Drink’ section below.

-All children aged 12 and under are free as long as they meet that age requirement at the time of the festival, not at the time of your ticket purchase.
+All children aged 12 and under are free as long as they meet the age requirement at the time of the festival, not at the time of your ticket purchase.

 Online ticket sales close when tickets run out.
-The festival sold out in 2019 so make sure you pre-book your festival tickets online to avoid disappointment!
+The festival sold out in 2019, make sure you pre-book your festival tickets online in advance!